-Risk Class C Risk Class D Protection against inadmissible intent gally relevant software and measuremen odification, loading or swapping of hardwar nt data shall be secured aga inst inadmissible intentiona ecifying Notes: For protection against manipulation using For protection against manipulation using ee P4.
-Measurement data are already consider software processes them (e.g. in memory sted, if only legally relevan Specifying Notes: A checksum or an alternative method with the same level of requirements shall be provided in order to support the detection of software modifications.
-The calculated checksum or an alternative indication of software modification shall be made visible on command for control purposes.
-The checksum or the alternative indication is calculated over the legally relevant software.
-The software that organizes the generation of checksums or alternative indications is part of the legally relevant software.
+- 1. For protection against manipulation using the user interface, see P3. - 2.
+For protection against manipulation using communication interfaces, see P4. - 3.
+Measurement data are already considered to be sufficiently protected, if only legally relevant software processes them (e.g. in memory or registers).

+- 4. A checksum or an alternative method with the same level of requirements shall be provided in order to support the detection of software modifications. - The calculated checksum or an alternative indication of software modification shall be made visible on command for control purposes. - The checksum or the alternative indication is calculated over the legally relevant software.
+The software that organizes the generation of checksums or alternative indications is part of the legally relevant software. - 7.
 If a checksum is used, the algorithm shall have a key length of at least 4 bytes; (See also Extensions L and T).